melbournebioinformatics/MelBioInf_docs/docs/tutorials/var_detect_advanced/var_detect_advanced.md

     * Click the eye icon to examine the VCF file contents.
     * How many variants exactly are in your list?
 (Hint: you can look at the number of lines in the dataset, listed in the green box in the History, but remember the top lines are header lines.)
     * What sort of quality scores do your variants have?
-    * Open the VCF file in IGV using the dataset's *display in IGV local* link (using the *current* link will open IGV again, and using *local* should use your already-running IGV).
+    * Open the VCF file in IGV using the dataset's *display in IGV local* link (using the *web current* link will open IGV again, and using *local* should use your already-running IGV).
 This will give an annotation track in IGV to visualise where variants have been called.
 Compare it to your BAM file.

 ## Section 5.
 Calling variants with GATK Unified Genotyper